lyndon025/playtested/src/content/article/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence.md

 ---
-title: "Heroes, legends, magic, and mayhem | First Impressions - N-INNOCENCE"
+author: lyndonguitar
+category: Review
-description: "N-INNOCENCE is a mobile game that takes you on a journey through a world of heroes, legends, magic, and mayhem.
+description: N-INNOCENCE is a mobile game that takes you on a journey through a world of heroes, legends, magic, and mayhem.
 With its gacha-infused side-scrolling RPG fighting gameplay, this game offers a unique experience that is both addicting and exciting.
-It is currently out now at a limited capacity, for North American Regions only on both Android and iOS."
+It is currently out now at a limited capacity, for North American Regions only on both Android and iOS.
+featured: false
 pubDate: 2023-03-05
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "n-innocence-"]
+tags:
-featured: false
+- taptap
+- n-innocence-
-thumb: "/images/reviews/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-0.avif"
+thumb: /images/reviews/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-0.avif
+title: Heroes, legends, magic, and mayhem | First Impressions - N-INNOCENCE
 ---

 <div class="gallery">